Dillsboro, North Carolina: History

 A rivalry existed between Sylva and Dillsboro in their early days, as the efforts of one town were matched by the other, and the two towns were very much alike, and the same distance from the then-county seat of Webster.
-But a flood in 1894 ended the milling operations of the Blue Ridge Lumber Company, and near the turn of the century, two back-to-back floods at a tannery construction site in Dillsboro caused C.J.
-Harris, the owner, to move the factory to the present site of the Jackson Paper Plant in Sylva.
+But a flood in 1894 ended the milling operations of the Blue Ridge Lumber Company, and near the turn of the century, two back-to-back floods at a tannery construction site in Dillsboro caused owner C.J.
+Harris to move the factory to the present site of the Jackson Paper Plant in Sylva.
+Around 1899, Dillsboro was the most-populated non-county seat town in the state west of Asheville with about 750 residents.

-Dillsboro's population has declined over the years, mostly due to little new housing being built in the town limits and the fact that many homes are now shops in the downtown area.
+Dillsboro's population has declined over the years, mostly due to little new housing being built in town limits and the fact that many homes are now shops in the downtown area.
 Since 1975, when Wade W. Wilson became mayor due to many write-in votes, Dillsboro has made a successful effort to restore many older buildings in the town to their original appearance.

 In 2012, the Dillsboro Dam and Powerhouse were demolished to restore the Tuckasegee River's ecosystem.
+Downtown Dillsboro was partially flooded in 2024 during Hurricane Helene.

 The Jarrett House and Elias Brendle Monteith House and Outbuildings are listed on the National Register of Historic Places.

 Gertrude Dills McKee, first woman elected to the North Carolina State Senate, was a native of Dillsboro; she was the daughter of William Allen Dills.